MarcelMeurer/WVD-Hydra/README.md

 ## Deployment, special operations

 ### Spot instances

 [Spot instances](https://azure.microsoft.com/products/virtual-machines/spot) VMs are unused compute power in Azure available for a lower price.
 If Microsoft Azure needs the resources, it will deallocate the VM without a visible warning to the users.
 So, using spot instances in production is not recommended.
 It's good for testing and demonstrations.

 If a session host is deployed with the option "Use Spot instance, if possible", the host is marked and will be created as a spot instance.
 If that fails, the host is created as a standard VM.
-The same happens for starting such a marked host: If possible, a spot instance is deployed or a normal VM as failback.
+The same happens for starting such a marked host: If possible, the host is started as a spot instance, and if it fails, as a normal VM.
+That ensures that even autoscaling tries to use the spot instance first, even if Azure revokes the resources before.
+Session hosts show the marking with an icon in the host list.
+The maker can be changed with a script collection task.

 ## Scaling